CFPUA Reminds Everyone to "Cease the Grease" This Thanksgiving, Holiday Season

 (910) 622-8472 (After hours)

-Wilmington, NC (November 17, 2016): With Thanksgiving fast approaching, Cape Fear Public Utility Authority (CFPUA) wants to remind everyone to “cease the grease” both this Turkey Day and throughout the rest of the holiday season.
-To help with that effort, CFPUA continues to give away “Cease the Grease” lids at our Customer Service offices, located at 235 Government Center Drive and 305 Chestnut Street in Wilmington.
+Wilmington, NC (November 17, 2015): With Thanksgiving fast approaching, Cape Fear Public Utility Authority (CFPUA) wants to remind everyone to “cease the grease” both this Turkey Day and throughout the rest of the holiday season.
+To help with that effort, CFPUA is giving away 15,000 more “Cease the Grease” lids over the coming weeks at our Customer Service offices, located at 235 Government Center Drive and 305 Chestnut Street in Wilmington.

 The hardening of fats, oils, and grease is the number one cause of pipe blockages that result in sewer spills.
-This latest batch of lids adds to the more than 40,000 already given away by CFPUA since 2014 as part of our “Cease the Grease” campaign.
+This latest batch of lids adds to the 30,000 already given away by CFPUA since 2014 as part of our “Cease the Grease” campaign.
 Just one use of a can lid keeps an average of 10 ounces of grease out of our system.
-If you count just one use for each lid - they are reusable - the free lids have kept at least 400,000 ounces of FOG out of our sewer system since 2014.
+If you count just one use for each lid - they are reusable - the free lids have kept at least 300,000 ounces of FOG out of our sewer system since 2014.

 Shown in the attached photo, the lid is a simple one and is designed to fit a variety of cans – vegetable, tuna fish, dog food, soup, you name it.
 It allows customers to simply pour their fats, oils or grease into a can and seal it until it cools and hardens.
 Once the can fills up with FOG, customers can simply throw it away and keep the lid for the next can.